 When comparing prices, make sure you ask what is included in your quote, such as any separate surgeon or facility fees.
 You can also choose an interest-free medical financing plan from an authorized lender.

+If you experience diminished skin quality or a loss of volume in your face, or if your jowls and neck start sagging, and the above methods have proven insufficient, it may be time for a facelift.
 In most cases, surgery yields the longest lasting and most immediate cosmetic results.
 Using a scalpel and sutures allows a plastic surgeon to target the treatment area with precision to remove any unwanted fat or skin folds.
 The downside of course is the longer recovery and higher degree of invasiveness.

 How a facelift works